vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 #### Task 1: Create the Simulated Device

-1. On the left-side menu of the **dps-az220-training-{your-id}** blade, click **Overview**.

-1. In the top-right area of the blade, hover the mouse pointer over value assigned to **ID Scope**, and then click **Copy to clipboard**.

-    This is the same that you saved when you configured the lab prerequisites.
-You will be using this value shortly, so if you didn't already make note of the value, create a record of it now.
-Be sure to differentiate between uppercase "O" and the number "0".

-    The ID Scope value will be similar to the following: **0ne0004E52G**

 1. In your virtual machine environment, use the **Start** menu to open **Visual Studio Code**.

     > **Tip**: You may find it helpful to maximize the Visual Studio Code window.